Sorry, you need to enable JavaScript to visit this website.

 Application for general and vocational upper secondary education programmes in Denmark

 Since at least 2014, shifting governments have been concerned with the skewed distribution of students in the different programmes.
-They want more young people to apply for – and complete – the vocational training and education programmes.
-Out of the 20% who did apply for a vocational training and education programme, 45% drop out.
-This is the largest drop-out rate among students enroled in upper secondary education programmes.
-Political attention is thus in particular directed towards vocational education and training.
+They want more people to apply for – and complete – the vocational training and education programmes.
+As a result, the current government wants to create a new vocational and professional upper secondary education, epx, which combines practical and theoretical education.

 In 2014, in the political agreement on better and more attractive VET education programmes, the political parties behind the agreement sharpened the requirements for applying for admission to VET education programmes: